thundergolfer/ghportfolio/README.md

 # ghportfolio
 A minimal CLI in Golang for catching up on the activity and health of your public Github projects

+## Why Use It?

+After switching to a team that used the Bitbucket ecosystem, I lost touch with the state of my open-source projects as I was no longer arriving at the Github homepage everyday.

+I made this small CLI tool to quickly check-up on projects, seeing whether had received any recent interest from other users, or whether there was some issue or code contribution that had popped up on a project without me noticing.

+Hope you may also find it useful :)

 ## Usage

 #### `totals`